What are the future challenges for India?

 As a Hindi saying goes ‘India always wins’.

-Watch the Observer’s audio slide show as a class about India’s largest slum in its biggest city, Mumbai.
-It shows how its 19million citizens are making £700,000 a year from recycling the city’s waste.
+Look at the Guardian article about India’s largest slum in its biggest city, Mumbai.
+It shows how its 19million citizens are making money every year from recycling the city’s waste.

 Look up the meanings of any words you do not recognise, then sum the article up in bullet-points.
 You could do this by breaking into small groups, taking a paragraph each, and feeding back to the class.